Security recommendations in Azure Security Center

 Current policy recommendations center around system updates, baseline rules, anti-malware programs, network security groups on subnets and network interfaces, SQL database auditing, SQL database transparent data encryption, and web application firewalls.
 Setting security policies provides a description of each recommendation option.

 After setting a security policy, Security Center analyzes the security state of your resources to identify potential vulnerabilities.
-The Recommendations tile under Overview lets you know the total number of recommendations identified by Security Center.
+The Recommendations tile under Overview shows the total number of recommendations identified by Security Center.

-To see the details of each recommendation, select the Recommendations tile under Overview.
-Recommendations opens.
+Select the Recommendations tile under Overview.
+The Recommendations list opens.

 You can filter recommendations.
 To filter the recommendations, select Filter on the Recommendations blade.
 The Filter blade opens and you select the severity and state values you wish to see.